Computing-Technology-Project-2024/ZeroApp/README.md

 > pip install -r requirements.txt

-To run the server using uvicorn, run this command in the root directory of the project:
+To run the server using uvicorn, run this command in the ZeroApp/application/public_api of the project:
-> uvicorn application.main:app --reload
+> uvicorn main:app --reload

 ## Backend structure
 Use public_api as the root directory of the project.